Panama Canal Gatun Locks aerial view

 Defense Guarantee

 The canal has never suffered a successful terrorist attack.
-Heavy security, including Panamanian police, canal authority security, and the implicit US defense guarantee under the 1977 treaties, provides strong deterrence.
+Heavy security and the implicit US defense guarantee under the 1977 treaties provide strong deterrence.
 Post-9/11 security measures significantly hardened defenses.

 🔧